-Announcements are made each morning and afternoon when needed and must be approved by the activity sponsor and an administrator.
-Quiet attention, including no talking and movement in classrooms and hallways, is mandatory during announcements, the Pledge of Allegiance, and the moment of quiet reflection.
+Announcements are made daily on News4You and each morning and afternoon when needed and must be approved by the activity sponsor and an administrator.
+Quiet attention, including no talking and movement in classrooms and hallways, is mandatory during announcements, the Pledge of Allegiance, and the moment of guiet reflection.